Lilian Staple Mead: Personal life

 Mead married Crosbie Brown, a tutor at the East London Missionary Training Institute, Harley House, who was also the child of a minister, on 16 August 1900 at the Baptist Church in Isle Abbots, Somerset and after honeymooning in Switzerland, they lived in London.
+They had one son, Roger Crosbie Brown, in 1902 in Bourneville.
 She remained in Britain for the rest of her life.

-Legacy
+Death and legacy

+Mead died on 27 November 1936 in Newton Abbot.
 In 2019, to mark 125 years since the South Australian Parliament passed the Adult Suffrage Act, the first in the world to grant women the right to stand for parliament, Mead was one of about 50 women celebrated on banners at the University of Adelaide.